Storage Tank containing PCM CFD Simulation, ANSYS Fluent Tutorial

 Since the present problem is related to the simulation of solid-liquid type phase change materials, this model, which is specific to the phase change process between solid and liquid states, has been used.

-In the present problem, two different types of materials have been used as paraffin and sat-g.
+In the present problem, two different materials have been used paraffin and sat-g.
 Therefore, these materials are defined by their specific thermophysical properties for Fluent software.
-These values are shown in the following table.

-After the solution process, two-dimensional and three-dimensional contours related to pressure, temperature, velocity, and the mass fraction of the liquid and solid are obtained.
+After the solution, we obtain two-dimensional and three-dimensional contours of pressure, temperature, velocity, and liquid and solid mass fractions.
 These contours are related to the final second of the process.
-Also, the graph of the change in the mass fraction of the PCM over time is obtained during the simulation process.
+Also, we obtain the graph of the change in the mass fraction of the PCM overtime during the simulation process.